US to sell Taiwan anti-tank system amid rising China threat | Law-Order

 That has seen the ruling Communist Party's increasingly powerful military wing, the People's Liberation Army, send planes or ships toward the island on a near-daily basis.

-Between 6 am on Sunday and 6 am on Monday, 47 of the Chinese planes crossed the median of the Taiwan Strait, an unofficial boundary once tacitly accepted by both sides, according to the Defence Ministry.
+Between 6 am Sunday and 6 am Monday, 47 of the Chinese planes crossed the median line of the 160 kilometre (100 mile) -Taiwan Strait, an unofficial boundary once tacitly accepted by both sides, according to the Defence Ministry.

-That came after China expressed anger at Taiwan-related provisions in a US annual defence spending bill in what has come to be a standard Chinese practice.
+That came after China expressed anger at Taiwan-related provisions in a US annual defense spending bill in what has come to be a standard Chinese practice.

 Beijing views visits from foreign governments to the island as de facto recognition of Taiwan as independent and a challenge to China's claim of sovereignty.